 This centrally administrable system allows its users to obtain multiple trademark registrations in separate jurisdictions.
 The certification under the Madrid Protocol creates a bundle of national rights that can be managed easily.
 The period of protection is also 10 years and can be extended by a further 10 years.
 The applicant should be aware, that a refusal, withdrawal or cancellation of the basic registration within five years after its registration will have the same consequence on the international registration.

-If you have any questions regarding trademark registration, feel free to contact us at email@example.com.
+if you have any question with regarding to Trademarks in Thailand, Please feel free to contact us at [email protected]